Burundi Mutambu Hill Natural One Roast

 Espresso: This coffee was set up at 94C

 With an extra week to let your coffee settle, it can revolutionise your brewing experience!
-We found that 2 weeks from roast, this coffee was so much easier to brew and as we found with Kigina, there is less need for brewing at higher temperatures to get the ideal results.
+We found that 2 weeks from roast, this coffee was so much easier to brew.

 Recipe for milk-based drinks.
 17.5g-18g of coffee into 34g-36g of espresso.
 25-30 seconds